Travel & conservation company, since 1991

 © Akagera National Park/ African Parks

-Malinois were also able to sniff out bushmeat and an illegally trafficked African grey parrot in Odzala-Kokoua National Park, another park under African Parks management.
-The use of dog units in African reserves has been highly successful and breeds like Malinois, Anatolian Shepherds, Weimaraner and Bloodhounds have proven to be invaluable to conservation.
+Malinois could also sniff out bushmeat and an illegally trafficked African grey parrot in Odzala-Kokoua National Park, another park under African Parks management.
+The use of dog units in African reserves has been highly successful, and breeds like Malinois, Anatolian Shepherds, Weimaraner and Bloodhounds have proven to be invaluable to conservation.

 © Akagera National Park/ African Parks